Skip to main content

 How to know which you have

-Read your CCR or call your utility — they will state whether the residual disinfectant is chlorine, chloramine, or a combination.
+Read your CCR or call your public water system — they will state whether the residual disinfectant is chlorine, chloramine, or a combination.
 Match that to your filter's certifications.

 MORE GUIDES